 We have recently instituted a "smaller collections" archive which houses survey record collections containing less than 500 projects.
 Currently, the records of George Chagetas are stored here.
 All are online.

 The Baltimore County Commissioners kept records of their road openings and closings in ledger books dating back to 1829.
-We have scanned those books, which document the origin, width, location and status of hundreds of roads within what is now Baltimore City, Baltimore County and Carroll County.
-We are now in the process of geographically indexing the records in those books, so that matters affecting roads in your search area will be automatically included in your search results.
+We have scanned those books, which document the origin, width, location and status of hundreds of roads within what is now Baltimore City, Baltimore County and Carroll County, and have geographically indexed the records in those books, so that matters affecting roads in your search area automatically appear in your search results.
 Those books comprise our series 21.
 (Book 2 of that collection, covering the years between 1838 and mid-1845, has been missing for years.)

 Remember, most of the material outlined above will be included in geographic search results.
 That is why we recommend that sort of search; it covers most of the bases automatically.

 Not included in those geographic indices are the Maps and Atlases produced by the firm in the mid-1800's.
-But, copies in rough shape, such as are available from the Library of Congress are online and in series 3.
-We have also digitally restored all our county (and City) maps and offer first-rate prints on museum-quality paper.
-Contact our office for details.
+But, copies in rough shape such as are available from the Library of Congress, are online and in series 3.
+We have also digitally restored all our county (and City) maps and, through our subsidiary Martenet Press, offer first-rate prints on museum-quality paper.

 Nearly all of the Baltimore City Ordinances and Resolutions from 1797 through 2008 are online here, comprising over 100,000 images.
 Gone is the necessity of traveling to an obscure library in search of an old ordinance.